 The competition to get great photos in popular Instagram spots had led to a crush of people overtaking the travel landscape.
 Locals are put off, tourists are pushing and shoving and sadly because of that, the places we are going to see to take photos are changing the enjoyment factor for everyone.
-Here are a few rules and guidelines to being a more polite Instagram photographer, and respectful of the destination around you.
+Not only that, no one can see or appreciate the place from all the Instagram traffic.
+Here are a few rules and guidelines to being a more polite Instagram photographer and respectful of the destination around you.

 Don’t be selfish

 Everyone wants to take a photo or two so don’t be greedy and hog the direct space taking endless photos, AND IN FRONT OF THE SUBJECT.
 That means if you must get a selfie with the subject behind you, take your turn and be quick about it.
 Don’t go taking a photo of child #1 and then a separate photo of child #2.
 Do one of all of the kids together, a couple of snaps then move on so the next person has a chance.
 Do not ask your model to pose over and over.
 One pose, move aside and if you must do another, give other people a chance first before you go back again.
 If you are a wannabe blogger don’t be doing amateur “photo shoots” at popular times.
 Not only do you take over the whole area of interest but you bring along suitcases, with makeup and wardrobe changes, but you leave them thrown around which are in the way of the space people are trying to photograph.